nbry/flask-boilerplate/README.md

 ## Set Up Notes

 #### Set up with a database:
 This project is designed to work with PostgreSQL, or any Relational Database that is compatible with SQL Alchemy.
-The project has database-related code commented out by default.
+However, the project has database-related code commented out by default.
 Additional set up is required (which I will outline at a future date).
 Search for comments throughout the project that say "USE THE FOLLOWING IF SETTING UP PROJECT WITH A DATABASE".

 #### Set up without a database:
 If you don't need to set up a project with a database: